douniafaouzi00/EventDetector/README.md

 security and emergency, with a service that automatically collect news, filter the news relevant for satellite data services and task satellite to acquire information.
 **My roles:** manage comunication between my group and other groups, developed the information retrival process to recive
 alerts of a possible critical event from different sources and filter only alerts that generate a visible impact.
-**Members:** Team work of 35 devided in 7 groups.
+**Contributors:** Team work of 35 devided in 7 groups.
+Group1:
+- Dounia faouzi
+- Alessia Marino
+- Marco Bonafini
+- Anna Barberio
+- Luca Alessandrini